mozilla/ichnaea/docs/deploy.rst

     collation-server = utf8_general_ci
     init-connect='SET NAMES utf8'

-The web frontend role only needs access to a read-only version of the database, for example a read-replica.
-The worker backend role needs access to the read-write primary database.
+The WebApp frontend role only needs access to a read-only version of the database, for example a read-replica.
+The Async Worker backend role needs access to the read-write primary database.

 You need to create a database called `location` and a user with DDL privileges for that database.

+Mozilla's MLS deployment processes 500 milliom to 1,000 milliom observations a day.
+We've had issues in the past with replica lag and transaction log sizes (used disk space), and both should be monitored.
+We reduced replica lag to 2 seconds or less by increasing ``innodb_log_file_size`` from 125 MB to 2 GB.
+See :doc:`/rate_control` for more information.

 Redis / Amazon ElastiCache
 ==========================